 The Inca Trail is a historic hiking trail in Peru that ends at one of the country’s most important ancient Incan sites, Machu Picchu.
-This site is about 75 kilometers (47 miles) from Cusco and Huayna Picchu Mountain (which is also referred to as Wayna Picchu) is the peak that towers above it.
-The Huayna Picchu hike (also referred to as Wayna Picchu hike) offers one of the most impressive views over Machu Picchu and as such is one of the most exhilarating in Peru.
+This site is about 75 kilometers (47 miles) from Cusco and Huayna Picchu Mountain (also referred to as Wayna Picchu) is the peak that towers above it.
+The Huayna Picchu hike (or Wayna Picchu hike) offers one of the most impressive views over Machu Picchu and is one of the most exhilarating in Peru.

 The word Huayna is a Quechua word meaning “young” while Picchu means “mountain”.
 While the name translates to Young Mountain in English, the ruins of Huayna Picchu are certainly not young because they date back to the 1400s.

-While Machu Picchu gets all the attention, Huayna Picchu is just as popular.
+Although Machu Picchu gets all the attention, Huayna Picchu is actually quite popular.
 Perhaps it’s because of the views, or the need for a heart-pounding adventure, or the desire to keep going beyond the Inca Trail’s official end.
 Whatever the reason, many people climb Huayna Picchu each year.
 Scenery, wildflowers, temples, ancient ruins, and the chance to walk along the same path as the Incas make this trail a must-do.

+I did this hike myself and loved it.
 If you are looking for information about the Huayna Picchu trek you are in the right place.
-I did this hike myself and loved it, and I am about to share everything you need to know to best prepare for it.
+I am about to share everything you need to know to best prepare for it.

 Make sure to also read my posts The Most Impressive Ruins In Peru, How To Get To Machu Picchu and A Complete Guide To The Inca Trail To Machu Picchu.